aosabook/500lines/event-web-framework/draft.markdown

 	   (expecting :accessor expecting :initform 0)))
 ```

-Our `buffer` class has six slots; seen in FIXME TABLE:
+Our `buffer` class has seven slots:

-TABLE THIS
 - `tries`, which keeps count of how many times we've tried reading into this buffer
 - `contents`, which contains what we've read so far
 - `bi-stream`, which a hack around some of those Common Lisp-specific, non-blocking-IO annoyances I mentioned earlier